Health Care Guide Information

 Bone marrow biopsy:

-Bone marrow biopsy is done to rule out the involvement of bone marrow.
+A bone marrow biopsy is done to rule out the involvement of bone marrow.

 Risk Factors: